michaelballantyne/extdsl-oopsla2020-artifact/README.md

 #### 2.2

-The annotated syntax in figure 157-165 conveys the intuition behind the scope sets algorithm.
+The annotated syntax in figure 3 (lines 197-203) conveys the intuition behind the scope sets algorithm.
 The program `code/examples/2.2/scopes.rkt` expands the example from lines 157-165 to show the real scopes annotated by the expander.
 The scopes that correspond to the figure are as follows:

 | scope from scopes.rkt output | scope in figure |
 | ---------------------------- | ----------------|